chinamike65/hugo-tuolesi/content/book3/book3en.md

 if your intentions are bigger, you will get more merits and virtues than the other party;

-If you have a bad heart, you will not get all the blessings of the other party.
+If you harbour ill-will or envy, you will not get any of the blessings of the other party.

 It is necessary for Buddhas and Bodhisattvas to have no selfishness in their intentions, and everything they do is for the benefit of all sentient beings.

-Look at the heart size.
+Pay attention to the attitude being emitted.

 154